shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess.md

 "Take this!
 You howl-bereaving feline!" *KACHINK!* A sword burst through Pantrinome's lower chest. *SCHIK!* Its blood-tipped blade dripped as it retreated.

-Pantrinome held her neck and mimed choking, but did not make any noise.
+Pantrinome held her neck and mimed choking but did not make any noise.
 She released her spear.
 It hit the floor, *clink clink*.
 She dropped to her knees.
 She fell to the ground, bleeding.

 "Awoomoon!"
 The wolf chief sheathed his bloody sword and knelt next to the cot.
 "Are you alright, my dear?"